p-null/Scalable-ML-Azure/README.md

 # Scalable-ML-Azure
  A real-time scalable machine learning service built with Azure

+## Background & Data
+This project was built for Microsoft AI Challenge 2019.
+The data we used can be obtained from [here](https://www.kaggle.com/c/LANL-Earthquake-Prediction).

 ## Technology
 - Azure Active Directory, Virtual Network, Secret scope, Key-Vault
 - Azure DevOps, Azure Container Instance, Azure Kubeneters Service